fomkin-k/Lab1/README.md

-# Lab on the subject Big Data
+# Labs on the subject Big Data